-Sodas are perhaps the worst food you can ingest, and that is if we can call it food.
-But this is barely news as there is an unending list of all hazards associated with drinking soda on the net.
-Even with all this information available still nearly half of Americans, 48%, report drinking at least one glass of soda per day.
+Sodas are perhaps the worst food you can ingest (if we can call it food).
+But there are well known hazards associated with drinking soda.
+But even though information is wildly available, still nearly half of Americans, 48%, report drinking at least one glass of soda per day.
 This is a huge public health disaster.

 Rapidly absorbed carbohydrates like high fructose corn syrup puts more strain on insulin-producing cells than any other form of sugar.
 When sugar enters the bloodstream as quickly as HFCS, the pancreas has to secrete large amounts of insulin for the body to process the glucose upsurge.
 Insulin resistance tends to develop when there are excessive amounts of sugar in the blood at any given time.
 Insulin also becomes less effective at processing glucose because HFCS injects so much glucose in such short amount of time it impairs proper absorption; both conditions contribute to the risk of developing diabetes.
 The problem with HFCS is that it is a step above and beyond refined white sugar.